 Thursday, March 7, 2013

-Some of J.C.'s adventurous nature may be in her blood: her parents met in Kathmandu decades ago when they were trekking to the Mt.
+Some of Sheppard's adventurous nature may be in her blood: her parents met in Kathmandu decades ago when they were trekking to the Mt.
 Everest base camp.
-This February, J.C. studied for and passed the Foreign Service Officer Test, and she's looking forward to using her legal training to make her a more effective public servant.
+This February, she studied for and passed the Foreign Service Officer Test, and is looking forward to using her legal training to make her a more effective public servant.

 About the University of San Diego School of Law

 Recognized for the excellence of its faculty, curriculum and clinical programs, the University of San Diego (USD) School of Law enrolls approximately 900 Juris Doctor and graduate law students from throughout the United States and around the world.
 The law school is best known for its offerings in the areas of business and corporate law, constitutional law, intellectual property, international and comparative law, public interest and taxation.

 USD School of Law is one of the 81 law schools elected to the Order of the Coif, a national honor society for law school graduates.
 The law school’s faculty is a strong group of outstanding scholars and teachers with national and international reputations and currently ranks 23rd worldwide in all-time faculty downloads on the Social Sciences Research Network (SSRN).
 The school is accredited by the American Bar Association and is a member of the Association of American Law Schools.
 Founded in 1954, the law school is part of the University of San Diego, a private, nonprofit, independent, Roman Catholic university chartered in 1949.